httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 </artwork>
 </blockquote>

-Note that because the definition of a Strutured Field references a specific RFC for Structured Fields, the types available for use in its value are limited to those defined in that RFC.
+Note that because the definition of a Structured Field references a specific RFC for Structured Fields, the types available for use in its value are limited to those defined in that RFC.
 For example, a field whose definition references this document can have a value that uses the Date type ({{date}}), whereas a field whose definition references RFC 8941 cannot, because it will be treated as invalid (and therefore discarded) by implementations of that specification.

 Also note that this limitation also applies to future extensions to a field; for example, a field that is defined with reference to RFC 8941 cannot use the Date type, because some recipients might still be using an RFC 8941 parser to process it.